christdiedforoursins/jekyll-gospel-presentation/index.md

 > “But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.” — Isaiah 59:2

-**Our sin creates a separation.** You and I and every person on the earth, have sinned.
-We've all broken God's perfect law through our thoughts, words, or actions.
+**Our sin creates a separation.** Every person on earth has sinned and broken God's perfect law through their thoughts, words, or actions.
 Sin is any thought, word, or deed that rebels against God's will.
 The Bible is clear that this sin has a consequence: spiritual death and separation from God.

 > “For all have sinned, and come short of the glory of God;” — Romans 3:23